 Delivery mode

 Location Bruce, Canberra

 Duration 5.0 years

 Faculty Faculty of Business, Government & Law

-Discipline School of Arts and Communications Canberra Law School
+Discipline Discipline of Communication and Media Canberra Law School

-CRICOS code 077623K
+CRICOS code 077626G

 English language requirements There are non-standard English language requirements for this course.
 To be eligible you must have an academic IELTS or equivalent of 6.5, with no band score below 6.0.
-For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
+Students who have undertaken all of their education in an English speaking country (as defined on UC website) are deemed to have met our English language proficiency requirements.
 View IELTS equivalences